douglask3/Bayesian_fire_models/README.md

-# FLAME -  Fire Landscape using the Maximum Entropy
+# FLAME -  Fogo local analisado pela Máxima Entropia

 ## Introduction
-FLAME (Fire Landscape using the Maximum Entropy) is a Bayesian inference implementation of a maximum entropy fire model specifically tailored to simulating fires in heterogeneous territories like Brazil.
+FLAME (Fogo local analisado pela Máxima Entropia or Fire Landscape using the Maximum Entropy) is a Bayesian inference implementation of a maximum entropy fire model specifically tailored to simulating fires in heterogeneous territories like Brazil.

 ## Model overview